-It is the responsibility of the employer to ensure all records are in a legible form prepared using indelible material or stored electronically.
+It is the responsibility of the employer to ensure all records are in a legible form, prepared using indelible material or stored electronically.
 The employer must create the records with 14 days of payment.
-There is no requirement under the Industrial Relations Act 1979 (WA) and the Minimum Conditions of Employment Act 1993 to provide pay slips.
-However, State awards or State agreements might specify a different arrangement.
-CCI recommends that advice is sought in relation to these requirements.
+There is no requirement under the IR Act and MCE Act to provide pay slips.
+However, state awards or state agreements might specify a different arrangement.
+CCIWA recommends that advice is sought in relation to these requirements.